Consolidated Edison Building: Expansion

-Use
+Later usage

+The ground floor space was rented out to various tenants, including First National City Bank (now Citibank), which opened a bank branch there in 1928.
 A 1932 guidebook stated that Consolidated Gas had become the "largest company in the world providing electrical service".
-Four years later, Consolidated Gas was incorporated as the Consolidated Edison Company of New York, and its headquarters were renamed accordingly.
+Consolidated Gas was incorporated as the Consolidated Edison Company of New York in 1936, and its headquarters were renamed accordingly.
+The 15th Street facade was reconfigured in 1954, and various components have been replaced and installed over the years.

+In 1965–1966, the facade was repainted with about 2000 gal of paint and given an acrylic emulsion.
 By the 1970s, the headquarters had 6,000 employees.
 Con Ed continued to expand into adjacent states, though it still retains its headquarters at Gramercy Park.

-The ground floor space was rented out to various tenants, including First National City Bank (now Citibank).
 In 1975, the Fuerzas Armadas de Liberación Nacional Puertorriqueña, a Puerto Rican nationalist group, claimed responsibility for a bombing that caused minor damage to the building, but injured no one.
 The group also claimed responsibility for a similar bombing at the same site in 1978, which also caused little damage.
-By 2010, the space was occupied by such tenants as the New York Sports Club, the Apple Bank for Savings, and the Raymour & Flanigan furniture store.
+The Con Edison Energy Museum existed in the building in the late 20th century.

-Few alterations have been made to the facade since the 1920s expansions.
-In 1965–1966 the facade was repainted and given an acrylic emulsion.
-Other changes included reconfiguration of the 15th Street facade in 1954, as well as various component replacements and installations.
-The light bulbs on the tower's clock were replaced in 1994, the tower and facade were repaired from 1997 to 2001, and the light bulbs on the facade were replaced in 2008.
+The light bulbs on the tower's clock were replaced in 1994.
+The tower and facade were repaired once again from 1997 to 2001, and the light bulbs on the facade were replaced in 2008.
 In 2010, it was officially designated a city landmark by the New York City Landmarks Preservation Commission.
+By then, the space was occupied by such tenants as the New York Sports Club, the Apple Bank for Savings, and a Raymour & Flanigan furniture store.

 Architecture

-The building is officially located at 4 Irving Place, though the building also takes up the lots between 2 and 10 Irving Place.
 The height of the roof is 404 ft while the height to the tip of the lantern is 478 ft.
 For the structure, the architects worked out a limestone form with its corners clad in mock quoining.
 Courses of stone were raised to create a column of protruding blocks.
+Few alterations have been made to the facade since the 1920s expansions.